 Melburnian Seasons

-I'm all for taking interest in things just around the corner or even at home.
+I'm all for taking interest in things just around the corner from home.
 However the seemingly endless swathes of suburbia can get samey at times.
-For someone living in the south-eastern suburbs there are three major destinations one can choose from for an outing.
-I try to get to each of these every year and they are...
+For someone living in the south-eastern suburbs there are three major destinations one can choose from for a whole day outing.
+I try to get to each of these every year.

-The City: Have lunch in a trendy laneway.
+The City: Have brunch in a trendy laneway.
 Visit the National Gallery of Victoria, the Melbourne Museum or the State Library.
 Browse a fancy shopping arcade.
+Follow with coffee or hot chocolate.
 All these together will make for a full and fun day.
 And the City offers huge variety with which to mix-and-match this basic format.

 The Dandenong Ranges: Journey into the dappled sunlight or clinging mists of the Dandenongs (as distinct from Dandenong).
 Go for a walk on a well-maintained forest path.
 Have some Devonshire Tea.
-There are plenty of villages hosting assorted tourist attractions in these hills to make this an interesting area to visit many times.
+There are plenty of villages hosting assorted tourist attractions in these hills to make this an interesting area to visit.
 Consider the Mount Dandenong Lookout, William Rickett's Sanctuary or Emerald Lake.

 The Mornington Peninsula: Travel to one of the many beachside towns on this peninsula flanked by both bay and ocean.
 Wander along a beach.
 Have some fish and chips.
 In the past I have stayed here for holidays but it works just as well for a day visit.
 Inland sites to consider include Peninsula Hot Springs, Sunny Ridge Strawberry Farm or the Ashcombe Maze.

-These destinations have been playgrounds for Melburnians for all my life and much longer.
-The City can be accessed easily by public transport but the others may warrant driving.
+These destinations have been playgrounds for Melburnians all my life and much longer.
+The City can be accessed easily by public transport but the others warrant driving.
 This in turn may necessitate car-pooling and that brings me to the topic of company.
 As I grow older I am getting a better sense that many things can be fun as solitary activities.
-However the right friends are also wonderful to share these experiences with.
+However the right friends are also wonderful to share in such experiences.

 In Winter I try to do something for my birthday.
 I enjoy hosting house parties but some share households are better suited than others to such events and so more recently I have defaulted to things like suburban restaurant lunches.